ros2/design/articles/content_filtering.md

 ### Action Topics

-Each action server will provide two topics named `feedback` and `status` as followings,
+Each action server provides two topics named `feedback` and `status` as followings,

 <img src="../img/content_filter/action_architecture_overview.png" width="600">

-`feedback` and `status` are topics mapped with action name and published by action server, and action clients subscribe those topics to get feedback and status.
+`feedback` and `status` are topics mapped with action name and published by action server, and action clients subscribe to those topics to get feedback and status.
 When there are many goals from multiple clients, the choice to have a single `feedback` and `status` topic per action server is suboptimal in terms of processing and bandwidth resource.
 It is up to clients to filter out feedback/status messages that are not pertinent to them.
 In this scenario, M goals are sent to N clients there is an unnecessary use of bandwidth and processing.